 Loft is the angle of the club face that controls trajectory of the golf shot and affects distance.
 Stronger or weaker lofts can lead to higher, lower, longer, or shorter ball flights.
 The standard loft on manufactured golf clubs varies from brand to brand.
 Loft is considered to be more of an individual preference based on the desired ball flight.
-But, the distance you hit the golf ball is also a factor.
+More importantly, the distance you want to hit the golf ball is also a factor.

 Loft and Lie Can Change With Repeated Club Usage

 Also, if you spend a lot of time at the golf range working on your swing – hitting off a standard mat with concrete foundation can also push your loft and lie of a club out of sync with repeated use.
 Your clubs may actually develop gaps between stated lofts that will affect shot distance, trajectory, and accuracy.

 Putter Loft and Lie

 A putter head face should be square to the ball and flat at address through impact.
 Putters do have loft and lie as well that can be adjusted.
 Instead of going out an buying a new putter when dissatisfied with your results, try and have it adjusted and fitted.
-You can improve your putting stats by having your putter adjusted to match your build and putting stroke.
+Therefore, you can improve your putting stats by having your putter adjusted to match your physical build and putting stroke.

-In terms of lie, if the toe of the putter is sticking up in the air with the heel down, the tendency is to pull the ball slightly to the left (for a right handed golfer).
+If the toe of the putter is sticking up in the air with the heel down, the tendency is to pull the ball slightly to the left (for a right handed golfer).
 Conversely, if the toe of the putter is down and the heel is up in the air, the tendency is to push the ball slightly to the right (for a right handed golfer).
 An incorrect lie angle will also cause a slightly less solid contact hit with poor energy transfer, hence making distance control more difficult.

-Furthermore, the majority of golfers have no idea of the importance of properly fitting loft and lie angles to their physical size and individual swing plane.
-We can check and adjust these factors to correct a club that is off, as well as making a change to better fit your swing.
+Furthermore, the majority of golfers have no idea about the importance of properly fitting loft and lie angles to their physical size and individual swing plane.
+We can check and adjust these factors to correct a club, or make a change to better fit your swing.